paketo-buildpacks/rfcs/text/java/0000-rename-open-liberty-buildpack.md

 ## Summary

-The `open-liberty` buildpack can contribute either the Open Liberty or Websphere Liberty runtime.
+The `open-liberty` buildpack can utilize either the Open Liberty or Websphere Liberty runtime.
 To avoid confusion the buildpack should simply be named `liberty`.

 ## Motivation

 There are a few motivations for this change:

-1. The open-liberty buildpack name is misleading because the buildpack can contribute Open Liberty or WebSphere Liberty.
+1. The open-liberty buildpack name is misleading because the buildpack can utilize Open Liberty or WebSphere Liberty.
-2. Avoid confusion on what the buildpack contributes.
+2. Avoid confusion on the buildpack capabilities.
 3. The buildpack has not been released as 1.0, and is not included in a composite buildpack or builder so a name change now will have minimal impact.

 ## Detailed Explanation